 Next month’s From the Flock article will address how the annual CFIA audit affects producers and what role producers have in the evaluation process.

-Funding for the Voluntary Scrapie Flock Certification Program is provided through Agriculture and Agri-Food Canada’s (AAFC) AgriFlexibility program.
+Funding for the Scrapie Flock Certification Program is provided through Agriculture and Agri-Food Canada’s (AAFC) AgriFlexibility program.
 Opinions expressed in this document are those of the Canadian Sheep Federation and not necessarily those of AAFC.